Children’s books podcast.

 What books affected you as a child?
-In the first episode of Wilderkids I chat with my good friend Tash, from My Home Planet, about the books that impacted our childhood.
+In the first episode of Wilderkids I chat with my good friend Natasha Milne — author of One Hundred and One Reason To Get Out of Bed and fellow podcaster, about the books that impacted our childhood.

 Learn about the inspiration behind the creation of the Wilderkids podcast and my series of children’s books.